- Concrete Pool Deck Info

 Like poured-in-place concrete, precast concrete pavers are a great option for pool decks because they are durable, slip resistant and can provide the look of natural stone or brick.
 Concrete pavers also come in a wide array of colors, shapes and sizes, permitting you to create design schemes that complement your pool’s shape and style.
 See below to learn more about concrete paver benefits and installation.

-Wood decks are rarely practical for in-ground pools because they don’t stand up well to constant exposure to harsh pool chemicals and moisture.
-If you prefer the look of wood, you can stamp and color concrete to look identical to wood planking, plus the surface will last longer, be easier to maintain, and be less vulnerable to deterioration from exposure to harsh pool chemicals.
+Wood decking isn't usually practical for in-ground pools because it doesn't stand up well to harsh pool chemicals and moisture.
+Tropical hardwoods like ipe or composite products can be used, but are often too expensive.
+If you prefer the look of wood, you can stamp and color concrete to look like wood planking.
+It will last longer, be easier to maintain, and be less vulnerable to damage from chemicals, water and UV rays.
 (See Concrete Pool Deck Replicates Wood Planking.)

 Brick and Tile

-Brick and ceramic tile have been long been used for pool deck surfaces.
+Brick and ceramic glazed tile have been long been used for pool deck surfaces.
 Tile is popular for use along pool copings due to its longevity and finished appearance.
 Brick is also an attractive, durable material for use along pool borders and pool decks.
 However, in climates where freezing occurs, "antique" bricks are to be avoided as this material is known to absorb water and spall or crack during the frozen winter months.
-Brick can also be a slippery and hot surface.
+Brick and tile can also be slippery, hot surfaces.
 Another problem with these materials is their steep cost and labor-intensive installation.

 Also known as "bluestone," flagstone offers a sleek and traditional look.
 However, very sunny sites will often heat flagstone to uncomfortable levels, particularly for young children.